-I also know that young kids do not behave badly on purpose.
+Young kids do not behave badly on purpose.
 They do not know how to handle being cooped up when traveling and this comes out in different ways.
-Does not make any difference if it is a road trip or a flight or a train journey.
+It really does not make much difference if it is a road trip or a flight or a train journey.

-Some kids like mine might cry non-stop and any parent would find it nerve-racking.
+Some children might cry non-stop and any parent would find it nerve-racking.
 So, naturally I was very anxious when it came to traveling with my kids, a toddler and a newborn, for a Christmas trip last year.

 This was until I got some excellent tips from friends and family who are pros at traveling with kids.